ibalashov24/hometask/README.md

 # hometask

-Homeworks in the group of Yurii Litvinov (first semester, 2017).
+Homeworks in the group of Yurii Litvinov (first and second semester, 2017-2018).